moccalotto/valit/README.md

 info about all tests, you can use the Check facade in combination with the `orThrowException` method.

-The thrown `ValidationException` will contain a list of all the error messages.
+The thrown `InvalidValueException` will contain a list of all the error messages.
 These can be accessed via the `errorMessages` method like so: